ridi-viewer/pdf.js/README.md

 For further questions or guidance feel free to stop by #pdfjs on irc.mozilla.org.

-## Getting Started

 ### Online demo

 + http://mozilla.github.io/pdf.js/web/viewer.html

 ### Browser Extensions

-#### Firefox (and Seamonkey)

-PDF.js is built into version 19+ of Firefox, however one extension is still available:

-+ [Development Version](http://mozilla.github.io/pdf.js/extensions/firefox/pdf.js.xpi) - This extension is mainly intended for developers/testers, and it is updated every time new code is merged into the PDF.js codebase.
-It should be quite stable, but might break from time to time.

-  + Please note that the extension is *not* guaranteed to be compatible with Firefox versions that are *older* than the current ESR version, see the [Release Calendar](https://wiki.mozilla.org/RapidRelease/Calendar#Past_branch_dates).

-  + The extension should also work in Seamonkey, provided that it is based on a Firefox version as above (see [Which version of Firefox does SeaMonkey 2.x correspond with?](https://wiki.mozilla.org/SeaMonkey/FAQ#General)), but we do *not* guarantee compatibility.

 #### Chrome